All other countries can join the United States in this initiative.

 “A turning point for humanity.”

-Every year many healthy shelter animals reached the end of their story - and are put down - around the world.
+Animals are compassionate beings who deserve real rights.
+And every year too many healthy shelter cats and dogs reach the end of their story - and are put down - around the world.
 Not because they are unlovable or unwanted, but because time runs out.
 And while this heart-wrenching tragedy continues inside shelters, something else much better remains — waiting outside.

 America, for instance, holds more than 640 million acres of federally managed public land—an almost immeasurably vast expanse of forest, desert, plain, and wilderness.